Archer's Goon: Reception

-Dave Langford reviewed Archer's Goon for White Dwarf #63, and stated that "Mass).
-After this, things get complicated.
-Though one dodgy moral question goes unanswered, the ending is splendidly silly; Jones has written better books, but her inventiveness is a reminder that there's life in fantasy if you know where to look."
+Dave Langford reviewed Archer's Goon for White Dwarf #63, and stated that "after this, things get complicated.
+Though one dodgy moral question goes unanswered, the ending is splendidly silly; Jones has written better books, but her inventiveness is a reminder that there's life in fantasy if you know where to look".

-Lynn Bryant reviewed Archer's Goon in Space Gamer/Fantasy Gamer No. 79.
-Bryant commented that "Well written and original, a gripping read."
+Lynn Bryant reviewed Archer's Goon in Space Gamer/Fantasy Gamer No. 79 and called it a "well written and original, a gripping read".

-Weird Tales reviewer John Gregory Betancourt praised the novel as "a witty little urban fantasy [and] a delight to read."
+Weird Tales reviewer John Gregory Betancourt praised the novel as "a witty little urban fantasy [and] a delight to read".

-Writer Neil Gaiman has said that the novel is probably his "favourite children's book [he has] read as an adult."
+Writer Neil Gaiman has said that the novel is probably his "favourite children's book [he has] read as an adult".

 Television adaptation

 In 1992, the book was adapted as a six-part TV series by the BBC.
-Of the experience, Diana Wynne Jones says:
+Of the experience, Diana Wynne Jones said:

 I was quite closely involved, actually, because the producer (Richard Callanan) was a very nice man and he wanted to get it as close to the book as possible.
 Both of us had to sit around the table and persuade the scriptwriter (Jenny McDade) to make it close to the book.
-When she started it couldn’t have been further from the book.
+When she started it couldn't have been further from the book.
 It got closer and closer and closer and they got most of it in.
-They couldn’t get some of the stuff at the end in but they did a fairly good job – I think the scriptwriter actually didn’t enjoy herself at all.
-They asked me whether I’d like to write scripts but, so far, I haven’t found it appeals.
-It’s a very different way of thinking, of telling a story.
-I was talking to somebody who is, primarily, a scriptwriter but who’d also published his scripts as novels and he says he has to write the script first and then the novel from the script.
+They couldn't get some of the stuff at the end in but they did a fairly good job – I think the scriptwriter actually didn't enjoy herself at all.
+They asked me whether I'd like to write scripts but, so far, I haven't found it appeals.
+It's a very different way of thinking, of telling a story.
+I was talking to somebody who is, primarily, a scriptwriter but who'd also published his scripts as novels and he says he has to write the script first and then the novel from the script.
 I would have to do it the other way around, I think.